No products in the cart.

 Remove all the weeds or debris from the area where you plan to plant seeds.
 Then loosen the soil with the garden fork and add your soil amendments as needed.

 The best thing to amend soil is to use organic materials like decomposed compost, manure, and peat moss.
-Then rake the soil evenly.
+Then, rake the soil evenly.
 The next thing is to prepare the seeds according to the instructions on the seed packets.

 Planting Seeds

-We recommend following the instruction on what depth you need to plant seeds.
+We recommend following the instructions on what depth you need to plant seeds.
 Some seeds need more light to germinate, and you sow them directly on the soil, while for larger seeds, you must bury them at the recommended depth.

 Moisten And Keep The Soil Evenly Moist